nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/03-local-vs-container-install.md

 ### Comparison between the two methods:

 We've found that the container-based method is generally better if you want to grab one of the pathogen builds and run it with your data.
-If you prefer to tinker with the methods or steps, or prefer your bioinformatics tools in a more unix-y fashion, then a local installation may be the better choice.
+If you prefer to tinker with the methods or steps, or prefer your bioinformatics tools in a more Unix-y fashion, then a local installation may be the better choice.

 ---
 ## I'm running nextstrain, how to I remember which installation method I used?